For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Buying a charity gift has many benefits: your money goes to a good cause, the gift has the potential to make a positive difference and it avoids the risk of a physical gift going to waste.

 Oxfam offers a range of gift cards including ones that are related to eco issues.
 Examples of Oxfam gift cards that we've seen include one for £10 that helps farmers facing climate change.
-Another option for £20 provides beekeeping training.
+Another option for £20 provides help for women installing solar power in the Phillippines.

 Or, you can donate specifically to a charity that works to combat environmental issues.
 This could include The Climate Coalition, Rainforest Trust or any other organisation that you know the gift recipient cares a lot about.